sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session2/05-Domain-Driven-Design/01-DDD-Overview.md

 title: DDD Overview
 ---

+> **Note for students:**
+> DDD can look intimidating—many people even claim it’s “not for junior devs.”
+> I disagree.
+You don’t need to master every nuance today, **but you should know the theory behind these ideas now**.
+> Understanding the vocabulary early will make the deeper patterns feel familiar when you meet them again in real projects.

 # Domain‑Driven Design Overview

 Domain‑Driven Design (DDD) is both a **way of thinking** about software and a **toolbox of patterns**.